 Incorporated speakers with interprofessional expertise into the Departmental Grand Rounds program.
 The committee will continue to make recommendations of IPE Speakers for future Grand Rounds presentations and promote by inviting IPE FCM, SOM and SON faculty, residents, students, and others.

-The Interprofessional Implementation has reviewed 3 submissions for the mini-grant funding program and has made 1 award, has had recommendation for 1 submission to be revised, and has declined 1 submission.
+Reviewed 3 submissions for the mini-grant funding program and has made 1 award, has had recommendation for 1 submission to be revised, and has declined 1 submission.

 Huey Lin has been attending several interprofessional meetings and activities to explore plans to reinvigorate a robust UCDMC geriatric care center and community geriatrics outreach programs.